spanner/radiant-podcast_page-extension/README.markdown

 ## Images

 Upload an image to the podcast page and it will appear as the cover artwork.
 I'm looking for the right way to do the same for individual tracks within the podcast.
 The migrations for this extension will add an `itunes` thumbnail size to your paperclipped configuration.
 It's supposed to be square and larger than 600x600 so I've been using 1024x1024#.

+## Audio and video

+On the server side we don't care about encodings: it's all just files with mime types and as long as we think it's audio or video, we'll pass it through without any checking.
+Your readers will need to be able to see or hear it, though.
+See the [Apple podcast documentation](http://www.apple.com/itunes/whatson/podcasts/specs.html) for some tips.

 ## Metadata